chrMongeau/repec/README.md

 ## Configuration

 You will need to ask for an access code (see link above) that is linked to a specific IP.
-The code will then needs to be used when calling most of the functions by using the `code` parameter (see below).
+The code will be needed when calling most of the functions by using the `code` parameter (see below).
 One way to avoid passing explicitly the code is to create the `REPEC_API_KEY` environment variable.
-The code below can be put in your `.RProfile` so that it's always available when you start R:
+The code below can be put in your `.RProfile` so that it is always available when you start R:

 ```r
 # YOURCODE is your personal access code